smeed652/agent-os/instructions/core/spec-implementation-checklist.md

 - [ ] Confirmed no unauthorized modifications
 - [ ] Ensured changes are minimal and focused
 - [ ] Documented any deviations from plan
+- [ ] If changes differed from approved plan: Asked user for approval

+### Collaboration Checkpoints
+- [ ] If multiple approaches existed: Presented options to user and let them choose
+- [ ] If spec was unclear: Asked for clarification before proceeding
+- [ ] If scope expansion needed: Got explicit user approval
+- [ ] If unexpected issues arose: Stopped and asked user how to proceed
+- [ ] Before final implementation: Confirmed with user that approach was correct

 ## Post-Implementation Checklist